justinbois/rdsolver/README.md

 [![Build Status](https://travis-ci.org/justinbois/rdsolver.svg?branch=master)](https://travis-ci.org/justinbois/rdsolver)

+## Status
+**Not ready for use.
+Unit tests are passing, but coverage is not complete nor are integration tests.**

 ## Purpose
 This package solves a simple problem: reaction diffusion dynamics in two dimensions.
 Specifically, it solves the system of PDEs